 We recommend employers take advice if employees are receiving the national minimum wage (NMW) and are testing from home outside of working hours (e.g. on a Sunday evening before attending their shift on Monday morning).
 This practice primarily allows the employer to manage any staffing issues should a positive test be received, but it runs the risk that a failure to make payment for the time spent taking the test and recording the result could mean non-compliance with the NMW.
-Employers should carefully consider whether they should request staff to test at home or do so on attending their workplace.
+Employers should carefully consider whether they should request staff to test at home or do so on attending their workplace (if offering workplace testing).

 Yes.
 Government guidance emphasises that employers have a duty to consult their people on health and safety.
 (For further discussion of this, see our FAQs on managing a safe return to the workplace.)

 Acas’s guidance also recommends consulting with employees as a matter of best practice before introducing any testing regime to cover how it will work, the consequences of a positive test (including pay) and how employee data will be used and shared.